BaggerFast/Pacman/TO_DO_LIST.md

+## 2022-02-01

+### Do it

+- add regions for all files in objects and misc directory

 ## 2022-03-01

 ### Do it

 - rename regions in game.py
 - add regions in all scenes files